matutter/foremon/README.md

 ```

 Using foremon is simple.
 It will guess if you are running a module or python
-script and adjust the command-line arguments accordingly.
-To disable this
+script and adjust command-line arguments and the `PYTHONPATH` accordingly.
+To
-feature, add the `-n` (`--no-guess`) option.
+disable this feature, add the `-n` (`--no-guess`) option.

 ```bash
 # Executes `script.py`